 Whether you favour a uniformed role as a prison officer or prefer to focus on offender rehabilitation as a prison instructor or probation officer, there are several routes into this area of work, with plenty of scope for career development.

 Prison officer jobs

 As a uniformed prison officer working on the frontline in prisons, you'll be responsible for maintaining security and supervising prisoners on a day-to-day basis.

 You'll need to be able to display authority and enforce discipline at the same time as developing positive working relationships with prisoners.
 You may also play a role in training prisoners so that they have useful skills when they're released.

 Patrolling the prison, escorting prisoners, dealing with incidents, protecting vulnerable prisoners and maintaining prisoner records are all in a day's work.

 Your employer is likely to be Her Majesty's Prison and Probation Service (HMPPS), an agency of the Ministry of Justice.
 However, some prisons are privately run by companies such as G4S and Serco - these prisons recruit officers independently.

 To search for vacancies in England and Wales, see the prison officer page at Prison and probation jobs, the official recruitment website of HMPPS.
 The application process consists of an online test, prison tour, Recruitment Assessment Day (including physical fitness test) and vetting.

 Unlocked graduate programme

 If you have or are expecting a 2:1 degree in any subject, you may want to consider the Unlocked graduate programme.
-It's an intensive two-year leadership scheme that puts you on the frontline as a prison officer in London or the South East of England, with a starting salary of up to £30,000 per year.
+It's an intensive two-year leadership scheme that puts you on the frontline as a prison officer in London or the South East of England, with a starting salary of up to £30,000 per year, depending on location.

 After completing the six-week residential training programme, your role will be to work with prisoners to find ways to help them break the cycle of reoffending - so you'll have real responsibility from the start, as well as being mentored by an experienced prison officer.